Centre (Croatian political party): Pametno (until 2020)

 Pametno was founded in 2013 as citizens' initiative Za pametne ljude i pametan grad ("For smart people and a smart city") in the second most populous city in Croatia, Split, by computer scientist Marijana Puljak.
 In 2010, Puljak served as President of the Split City District of Žnjan which had around 6000 citizens.
-During her tenure, she achieved success by reviving social life in the district, launching the construction of a children's playground and obtaining a building permit for a new district school.
+During her tenure, she achieved success by reviving social life in the district, launching the construction of a playground and obtaining a building permit for a new district school.
 In 2013, she founded the citizens' initiative, competed in the 2013 local elections and eventually, surprisingly, ended up winning 4 seats in the Split City Council.

 In 2015, the citizens' initiative was transformed into a political party whose work was based on the principles of 'New people for a new policy', 'Science and education as the foundation of society' and 'Policies based on evidence'.

 Pametno participated in the 2015 parliamentary election in the 10th electoral district but did not win any seats in the Parliament.
 It originally negotiated with the new big-tent party Bridge of Independent Lists ahead of the election, but the parties parted ways because of disagreements and Pametno ran alone.
 In the 2016 extraordinary parliamentary election, the Party went national as part of the two-party "Turn Croatia Around" coalition, eventually coming in 7th in term of votes won, but winning no seats in the Parliament.

 At the 2017 local elections, the Party nominated Marijana Puljak as its candidate for the position of Mayor of Split.
 She eventually came in third and did not qualify for the second round.
 However, Pametno won 7 seats in the Split City Council; three more than the party had won at the previous election.

 On 1 December 2017, the party was admitted into the Alliance of Liberals and Democrats for Europe as an affiliate member.
 As of 2024, Centre has achieved full membership status.